8 REASONS WHY YOU SHOULD USE LIGHTROOM PRESETS TO EDIT PHOTOS

 Lightroom Presets aren’t something you can just slap onto 200 photos and call it a day.
 They are after all a preset and each image is slightly different.
 For example, if you take two of the same photo but one is a stop down in exposure, the preset will look slightly different on each image.
 Luckily you can edit the photo once the preset has been placed on the image.
 You can also use the brush tool in Lightroom to edit only specific areas of your image.

 When you consider the time presets will save and how much they will improve your images it is quite amazing how cheap they are.
 This is largely due to the fact they are a digital good and involve no packaging, postage or handling.
-I have bought Lightroom Presets Collections in the past ranging from $25 to $50.
-I have priced my preset collection at $29 for 12 presets in the collection.
+My presets are for sale for $39.

 8. You can use my presets